 Relaxing does not come naturally to many people.
-Our bodies have memory and they behave in habitual ways.
-And if your habit is always to be actively fidgeting around when not meditating, it’s going to continue to do the same when you try to meditate.
+Our bodies have memory and they behave in habitual ways, and if your habit is always to be actively fidgeting around, it’s going to continue to do the same when you try to meditate.

 It sometimes takes months or even years to overcome our habits, and this is to be expected.
 Why?
 Because it’s taken us all of our lives until now to create the habits we have…. and we cannot possibly expect to break them overnight.

 So give yourself a break.
 And if you feel agitated, uncomfortable, or need to scratch an itch, just acknowledge the feeling and let it pass.
 You don’t need to respond to everything out of habit.
 Sure enough, another ‘disturbance” will present itself, and then another…. just let them go and return your attention to the thoughts floating through your mind, without judgment of them…

-Maybe you’ve eaten too much or are hungry before sitting to meditate…. it’s a good idea to try and time your sessions for when your body is already feeling comfortable so that it is one less issue you ‘have to think about’ when you are meditating.
+Maybe you’ve eaten too much or are hungry before sitting to meditate… it’s a good idea to try and time your sessions for when your body is already feeling comfortable so that it is one less issue you ‘have to think about’ when you are meditating.